archesproject/arches-dev-training/slides/03-precourse-c-django.md

 ## Lesson Goals

-To have a basic understanding of Django and how the framework is applied in Arches
+To have a basic understanding of Django and how the framework is applied in Arches.

-Django has a great tutorial, but it take longer than this session.
+Django has a great tutorial, but it would take longer than this session.
 However, if you're new to Django, it would be worth the time to do it.